 Chip manufacturers tend to have a listing of their CPU models and their specifications online.

 This method can come in handy if your CPU isn’t yet installed in the motherboard or you want to get information regarding the CPU you have yet to buy.

 A quick web search on Google for the make and model of your CPU can land you on the manufacturer’s website, where you can search for the exact CPU model and get its information.

 4. Using Third Party Software

 You can also use FREE third-party software such as CPU-Z and HWInfo to learn microscopic details regarding your PC Hardware, including the CPU.

 You need to download and install these, but if you want to learn every minute detail about your system, these are some of the most comprehensive free tools in the market.

 Most third-party software is dense with information and is generally used by experts.

 What is a Thread in Simple Terms?

 A thread is a series of codes you can think of as a conveyor belt that processes data.
 Since these aren’t actual cores, they are called “Logical Processors.”

 So if a CPU has 2 Cores/4 Threads, 4 Cores/8 Threads, 8 Cores/16 Threads, and so on, then in this case, the CPU has multi-threading capability.

 If a CPU has 2 Cores/2 Threads or 4 Cores/4 Threads, then in this case, the CPU does not have multi-threading enabled.

 The amount of threads you have is generally the defining feature of how good a CPU is at multitasking.

 When looking at the multi-core performance of a CPU, the number of threads can make a significant difference in the benchmarks results.

-The difference in threads can make profound when performing tasks such as rendering, encoding, simulation, or data science designed to use many simultaneous cores and threads.
+The difference in threads is profound when performing tasks such as rendering, encoding, simulation, or data science designed to use many simultaneous cores and threads.

 Gaming can also indirectly benefit from a higher thread count, particularly if you have software and services, like streaming services, running parallelly in the background.